coreshop/CoreShop/docs/03_Development/03_Products/05_Multiple_Product_DataObjects.md

 ```

 For this to work, you have to make sure that your `core_shop_resource` Mapping Path is set.
-per default it points to `%kernel.project_dir%/src/Model`.
+Per default, it points to `%kernel.project_dir%/src/Model`.

 You can change this configuration by adding the following to your Symfony Config: